aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/modules/cv_device_v3.rst.md

 <td></td>
 <td></td>
 <td>
-    <div>List of devices with their container, configlet and image bundle information</div>
+    <div>List of devices with their container, configlet, and image bundle information</div>
 </td>
 </tr>